chrix95/angularjs_design/README.md

 # angularjs_design
-A tutorial on dynamic ID Card using Angular JS
+A tutorial on creating dynamic ID Card using Angular JS